Frequently Asked Questions about RHS from Parents

 Bookmark the SLO Page for information on many school programs including:

 Call the attendance office (203-894-5750) in the morning and let them know what time you will be picking up your child and whether/when you will be bringing them back.
 Your child will stop by the attendance office window and sign out and collect the pass.
+Your child must bring back a note from the doctor’s office in order for the absence to be excused.
 Pick up your child at the Flagpole Entrance (see below) - you do not need to come into the building.
 Your child’s pass will also be shown to the security guard at the RHS/SRMS entrance on 116 as you depart.

 RHS has added an online attendance reporting tool to PowerSchool.
 If you use the online attendance tool, you do not need to call the attendance line.